-Scroll around and become familiar with all the features Canva has to offer and experiment with creating some images.
+Scroll around, become familiar with all the features Canva offers, and experiment with creating some images.

 Come up with a design you can use as a template, so all you have to do is add an image and some text.
 This is our favorite feature.
 Once you have a design you like, it will save the template for you for future designs.

-You will soon find that it will take you minutes instead of hours creating professional images for your online marketing strategy.
+You will soon find that creating professional images for your online marketing strategy will take minutes instead of hours.